Schuh: schuh: Clothing for Feet - Expansion Years (1990-2011)

 schuh embarked on two decades of controlled expansion.
-By the end of the 1990's there were over 20 stores.
+By the end of the 1990s there were over 20 stores.

 Concession deals were struck with d2 Jeans, Republic and Tempest (Menarys) as well a short lived franchise operation in Dubai, United Arab Emirates.

 In 2011, schuh celebrated a landmark 30th anniversary with the tagline '30 Years of Self Expression'.
 This featured a year-long series of events in cities and stores across the UK and Ireland and included collaborations with several footwear brands.

 Genesco Years (2011–present)

 In June 2011, schuh was acquired by Genesco footwear retailer, for the sum of £125 million.

 schuh | kids was created in 2012 and saw small areas in company branches selling children's footwear.
 Several standalone schuh | kids locations opened across the UK.

 Over 2015 and 2016, schuh opened three stores in Germany.
 These closed in the years following the decision of the UK to leave the European Union.

-As of summer 2025, schuh was operating 121 branches in the UK and Ireland consisting of 104 standalone locations and 17 schuh | kids stores.
+As of August 2026, schuh was operating 109 branches in the UK and Ireland consisting of 92 standalone locations and 17 schuh | kids stores.

-Company Name
+Company name

 schuh is German for shoe.
 In external marketing, the company pronounces the word like the English word "shoe".
 Due to the name, many people assume that schuh is a German company. schuh was to be originally named Lizard, until founder Sandy Alexander's colleague Mike Doherty saw the word ‘schuhe’ written at the top of an industry magazine - they dropped the 'e' and "schuh" was born.

 Company information

 schuh HQ and distribution centre is in Livingston, Scotland with a Press Office and design studio in London.
 There are additional distribution centres and warehouses in England and Ireland.

 schuh trades profitably from their 100+ high street stores and their website. schuh had a turnover of £233 million in 2012/2013 generating a profit of £25.6 million.

-The company has a fully responsive site with a strong emphasis on "mobile first approach".
+The company has a website with an emphasis on "mobile first approach".